paulmach/orb/maptile/README.md

 ### tilecover sub-package

-Still a work in progress but the goal is to provide geo.Geometry -> covering tile functions.
+Still a work in progress but the goal is to provide geo.Geometry -> covering tiles.

 #### Similar libraries in other languages: